 How is it possible that 30 years after the initial uprising such a diss could take place?
-Williamson explains: "As you can gather from our meeting today, it's a battle for the S.V.A. to get people who are very much alive today to understand the truth and the significance of the Stonewall Rebellion of 1969.
+The SVA's founder Willson L. Henderson explains: "As you can gather from our meeting today, it's a battle for the S.V.A. to get people who are very much alive today to understand the truth yet differing stories and the greater significance of the Stonewall Rebellion of 1969.
 Usually, we first educate them on the basic terminology -- a rebellion (not a 'riot') -- and the basic date -- June 27th (not June 28).
-There are people walking around today in the GLBT community who really know very little about it and don't seem to have much interest in their own history.
+In reality, the 28th was the second night of the rebellion.
+There are people walking around today in the G.L.B.T. community who really know very little about it and don't seem to have much interest in their own history.
 The past is part of the future.
 If you don't respect the past, it doesn't bode well for the future."

-[Tony Phillips is a national free-lance writer, editor and filmmaker living in New York City.]
+[Tony Phillips is a Gay, national free-lance writer, editor and filmmaker living in New York City.]

 Stonewall Song: "Leader Of The Pack"

-David R. Ali, literally killed in a motorcycle crash
+Handsome David Raphael Ali, literally killed in a motorcycle crash

-[Photo above at Proofreaders Unlimited office by Anthony P. Middleton]
+[Photo above at Proofreaders Unlimited NYC office by Anthony P. Middleton]